// FRAMEWORKS · INTERACTIVE

 Most B2B SaaS partner programmes fail because they conflate the four archetypes.
 Each has different economics, different enablement, a different deal cycle, and a different reporting line.
 Conflating them produces noise.
 Operating them distinctly produces revenue.

 Click any archetype to see how it actually runs.
 Generalised from a working partner playbook including time as Chief Growth Officer at Sapio Sciences.
+The frame is part of Ortent's wider guide to partner-led growth.

 Click any archetype to see economics, enablement, deal cycle, owner, and the KPI that proves it is working